Dane Aleksander, animator at Animat Habitat

 In the book, Brandt shares a stark portrayal of animals, which offers a poignant look at the tragedy for African ecosystems.
 He describes the choice to photograph in black-and-white as not purely aesthetic, “it accentuates the impression of the images belonging to another, much earlier time […] already long gone.”

 “[…] there is a continent-wide apocalypse of all animal life occurring across Africa.
 When you fly over such a vast continent with so much wilderness, it’s hard to imagine that there’s not enough room for both animal and man.
 But between an insatiable demand from other countries for animal parts and natural resources and a skyrocketing human population, the animals are being relentlessly squeezed out and hunted down.
 There is no park or reserve big enough for the animals to live out their lives safely.” — Nick Brandt.
 (2013) Across The Ravaged Land, p.
 7. Abrams.

 The hope is simply to share the message of wildlife conservation—to share White Elephant with a generation that has been exposed to wildlife through images on a screen – more often than not – in concert with the narration of Sir David Attenborough, legendary face and voice of BBC nature documentaries.
-The BBC Natural History Unit have documented invaluable visual archives of our planet on film, and in so doing have defined a high-standard for cinematography in nature and otherwise.
+The BBC Studios Natural History Unit have documented invaluable visual archives of our planet on film, and in so doing have defined a high-standard for cinematography in nature and otherwise.
 The art direction of White Elephant has taken cues from how elephants have been pictured throughout visual storytelling, in particular in the “Deserts” and “Great Plains” episodes of Planet Earth (2006), the “Mammals” episode of Life (2009), and the “Kalahari” and “Savannah” episodes of Africa (2013).

-Africa (2013), e/2 “Savannah” © BBC Natural History Unit
+Africa (2013), e/2 “Savannah” © BBC Studios Natural History Unit